vozlt/nginx-module-vts/README.md

     * The number of cache hit.
   * cacheScarce
     * The number of cache scare.
+  * cacheMissDownstreamOutBytes, cacheBypassDownstreamOutBytes, cacheExpiredDownstreamOutBytes, cacheStaleDownstreamOutBytes, cacheUpdatingDownstreamOutBytes, cacheRevalidatedDownstreamOutBytes, cacheHitDownstreamOutBytes, cacheScarceDownstreamOutBytes
+    * The number of bytes sent to clients for each cache status.
+  * cacheMissUpstreamInBytes, cacheBypassUpstreamInBytes, cacheExpiredUpstreamInBytes, cacheStaleUpstreamInBytes, cacheUpdatingUpstreamInBytes, cacheRevalidatedUpstreamInBytes, cacheHitUpstreamInBytes, cacheScarceUpstreamInBytes
+    * The number of bytes read from upstream for each cache status.
   * weight
     * Current weight setting of the server.
   * maxFails